• Skip to main content

 Longitudinal Training

 We encourage our fellows to perform ultrasound studies while working clinically.
-Feedback will be provided after the studies are reviewed.
-The fellows have the opportunity to schedule dedicated scanning time with POCUS faculty.
+Feedback is provided in real time and after the studies are reviewed.
+The fellows also have the opportunity to schedule dedicated scanning time with POCUS faculty.

 Equipment